 Negotiate the lien with creditor

-It is feasible to negotiate with the lender responsible for placing a lien on your property.
-Depending on mutual agreements reached, the outstanding amount may be reduced, or alternative payment arrangements, including hybrid solutions, may be offered.
-To facilitate successful negotiations with creditors or mortgage lenders, it is advisable to enlist the assistance of a real estate attorney.
+It’s possible to negotiate directly with the lender holding the lien on your property.
+Depending on the agreement, the outstanding balance might be reduced, or alternative payment plans—including hybrid solutions—could be arranged.
+To help navigate these negotiations effectively, it’s recommended to work with a real estate attorney.

 Obtain lien satisfaction in writing